- Academic Difficulties

 - RCL Recommendation Letter

 - Academic Difficulties: A letter from your academic advisor recommending a Reduced Course Load on the basis of [insert one of four academic difficulty reasons] and elaborating on the circumstances.
+The specific course should be mentioned if applicable.
+The letter must state the semester the RCL is recommended.

 - Always sign your name on the I-20 and keep a record of all I-20s issued to you.